tomlooman/tomlooman.github.io/_posts/2021-11-11-unreal-engine-developer-settings.md

 };
 ```

-- `Config` - Exposes the variable to the INI file specified in the `UCLASS` in the top (Game = DefaultGame.ini)
+- `Config` - Exposes the variable to the INI file specified in the `UCLASS` in the top (Game = `DefaultGame.ini`)
 - `EditAnywhere` - Exposes it to the Project Settings window.
-- `BlueprintReadOnly` - Exposes variables to be accessed in Blueprint Graph via the "GetClassDefaults" node.
+- `BlueprintReadOnly` - Exposes variables to be accessed in Blueprint Graph via the `GetClassDefaults` node.
 - `defaultconfig` - _"Save object config only to Default INIs, never to local INIs." (local INIs are in your MyProject/Saved/Config/... folder)_
-- `Config=Game` - Store in DefaultGame.ini, other examples include Engine, Input.
+- `Config=Game` - Store in `DefaultGame.ini`, other examples include Engine, Input.

 ![Unreal Editor Project Settings with the new custom settings.](/assets/images/ue_projectsettings_customconfig.jpg)